troligtvis/pong/README.md

 # Pong-A-Long
-Atari's 1972 classic made with rust.
+Atari's 1972 classic pong, made with rust.

 # Background
 The project is first and foremost about learning `Rust`.
 But also about getting my hands dirty with game development.
 Starting slow without much help.
 The engine used in this project is [ggez](https://ggez.rs/).
-Future games I will explore and recreate are `snake` and `tetris`.
+Future games I will explore and recreate will be _Snake_ and _Tetris_.

 # Setup
 Install [rust](https://www.rust-lang.org/learn/get-started) + cargo